Employee share schemes in the United Kingdom: History

 The Chancellor of the Exchequer George Osborne announced in a speech at the Conservative Party Conference on 8 October 2012 that the law would be reformed to create a new employment status for "employee-owners".
-Employee-owners will pay no capital gains tax on any profit made from selling these shares, but they will have to give up certain employment rights in return, including redundancy and unfair dismissal.
+Employee-owners will pay no capital gains tax on any profit made from selling these shares.
+Still, they will have to give up certain employment rights in return, including redundancy and unfair dismissal.
 The consultation by the Department for Business, Innovation and Skills was published on 18 October 2012.
 Lawyers have suggested that the employee-owner scheme could have significant unintended consequences as, under the existing proposal, it may be possible for entrepreneurs to set themselves up as employee owners in order to avoid capital gains tax.
 In practice, those entrepreneurs will be far more 'owner' than 'employee' and the employment rights they will be giving up are likely to be of much less value to them than to ordinary employees and so the tax advantages would be of far greater value to them than to ordinary employees.

 On 3 December 2012, the government published its response to the consultation.
 It had decided to press ahead with the changes despite 92% of responses to the consultation being either "negative" or "mixed" and despite it being "widely derided both in the House of Lords and in business chambers across the country".
 The term "employee owner" was dropped in favour of the more accurate "employee shareholder".
 Lawyers have commented that uncertainty remains as to how these proposals will operate in practice.

 In April 2013, the Enterprise and Regulatory Reform Bill was passed and received Royal Assent.
 Implementation of the employee-shareholder provisions was expected to take place in October 2013.
 The employee ownership provisions received significant amendment in the House of Lords, with the unintended consequence possibly being that trade unions may now benefit.

 At the end of June 2013, it emerged that just four companies had enquired about the shares-for-rights scheme, while only two had gone the further step of asking for information about it; the chancellor had been expecting thousands of firms to actually sign up.

+In 2024, Vestd published a study which found that in the UK, men are twice as likely as women to be part of a company share scheme.